 6.1 Abstract

 Elevated CO2 can affect the biochemical make up of plant leaves.
 As leaf chemistry is intrinsically linked to the spectral response of plants, hyperspectral analyses can be used to explore the response of leaves to changing environmental variables.
 Here, I use hyperspectral reflectance to assess the response of a liana and a tree species to elevated CO2 in the Eucalyptus FACE (EucFACE) in Australia.
 My results indicate that liana and tree leaves differ in their response to elevated CO2 concentrations.
 Both life forms showed the greatest response to elevated CO2 in the visible spectrum and at the red edge (700-800 nm).
 However, the response to exposure to elevated CO2 differed between the life forms.
-The reflectance of lianas increasing at green (500-600nm) wavelengths and decreases reflectance of blue (400-500nm) and red (600-700nm) wavelengths in elevated CO2.
+The reflectance of lianas increasing at green (500-600nm) wavelengths and decreases reflectance of blue (400-500nm) and red (600-700nm) wavelengths in elevated CO2 co.
 Contrastingly, the reflectance of trees showed a decreased response at green wavelengths.
 Although liana and tree leaves were always spectrally different in their near infra-red (800-1200nm) reflectance, neither life form responded to elevated CO2 in this area of the spectrum.
 Spectral indices also indicate contrasting responses between life forms with lianas showing increases in MCARI and NDVI scores, whereas NDVI for trees declined.
 These results suggest that the pigments responsible for colouration and photosynthesis differ between the two lifeforms.
-As such it appears that chlorophyll is increasing in lianas but not in trees, with increased CO2.
-As such it is likely that as lianas are already efficient in photosynthesising in ambient, and that to elevated CO2 lianas are required to produce greater concentrations of chlorophyll.
+As such it appears that chlorophyll is increasing in lianas but not in trees, with increased atmospheric CO2.
+As such it is likely that as lianas are already efficient in photosynthesising in ambient, and that to use elevated atmospheric CO2 lianas are required to produce greater concentrations of chlorophyll.
 These metrics indicate a stress response to elevated CO2 by trees, while the response of lianas indicates as an increase in vigour as CO2 seems to have a fertilising effect.
 This evidence could therefore indicate that lianas will be more photosynthetically active in a carbon rich atmosphere, in turn additional liana biomass is likely to increase competitive pressure on trees and negatively impact the forest carbon balance.

 6.2 Introduction